phalcon-orphanage/docs/en/reference/models.rst

     }

-Call that method on a method that implements Sluggable will return a SEO friendly title:
+Call that method on a model that implements Sluggable returns a SEO friendly title:

 .. code-block:: php